-Probably the biggest Ramones fans in Wales, if not the entire United Kingdom, Helen Love mixed da bruddahs with a little B-52's and a whole lot of Pooh Sticks-style indie irony to create a sunny and unapologetically disposable sound.
-Formed in Cardiff, Wales, in 1992, Helen Love (like Blondie, they're a group) consists of the pseudonymous Helen Love on bratty shout-along vocals, Sheena -- who is, of course, a punk rocker -- on buzzsaw guitars, and Roxy and Mark on dueling Casio keyboards, which also double as drum machines.
-Their low-tech, high-energy sound landed them on the estimable U.K. indie Damaged Goods, where they released the statement of purpose "Formula One Racing Girls" in 1993.
+Probably the biggest Ramones fans in Wales, if not the entire United Kingdom and maybe the world, Helen Love mixed da bruddahs with a little B-52's and a whole lot of Pooh Sticks-style indie irony to create a sunny and unapologetically disposable sound.
+Formed in Cardiff, Wales, in 1992 Helen Love (like Blondie, they're a group) consists of the pseudonymous Helen Love on bratty shout-along vocals, Sheena -- who is, of course, a punk rocker -- on buzzsaw guitars, and Roxy and Mark on dueling Casio keyboards, which also double as drum machines.
+Their low-tech, high-energy sound landed them on the estimable U.K. indie Damaged Goods, where they released their statement of purpose with "Formula One Racing Girls" in 1993.
 (This single, it should be noted, coined the term "girl power" a good three years prior to the Spice Girls' media blitz.)
 The unabashedly adulatory "Joey Ramoney" followed in 1994, itself followed by "Punk Boy," a giant step melodically and lyrically that Northern Ireland's Ash later covered on their Crazed and Confused EP.

 Apart from a holiday single (a cover of Joey Ramone and Debbie Harry's "Merry Christmas I Don't Want to Fight"), the group was quiet until the release of the Bubblegum Killers EP in 2005.
 Helen Love's next single, 2006's "Junk Shop Discotheque," was their first for new label Elefant.
 They followed it up with the vocoder-heavy It's My Club and I'll Play What I Want To in early 2008.
 After another single in 2009 ("Calm Down Dad"), the band took a bit of a break from recording.
-When they resurfaced in the summer of 2013 with a new single, "Atomic," the group sported a new synth pop-influenced sound.
-Their fourth album, Day-Glo Dreams, was released in July of 2013. ~ Stewart Mason & Tim Sendra
+When they resurfaced in the summer of 2013 with a new single, "Atomic," the group sported a new synth pop-influenced sound to go with their pogo-ready punk-pop.
+Their fourth album, Day-Glo Dreams, was released by Elefant in July of 2013 and followed by a Christmas single, "Hark the Herald Angels," later that year.
+After two more singles for Elefant in 2014, "Pogo Pogo," and "Where Dylan Thomas Talks to Me," a tribute to Welsh poets Dylan Thomas, Vernon Watkins, and Nigel Jenkins, the group moved over to a new label, Alcopop! to release the 2016 album Smash Hits. ~ Stewart Mason & Tim Sendra